lipanski/slow-down/README.md

 Some external APIs might be throttling your requests (or web scraping attempts) or your own infrastructure is not able to bear the load.
 It sometimes pays off to be patient...

-**SlowDown** delays a call up until the point where you can afford triggering it.
+**SlowDown** delays a call up until the point where you can afford to trigger it.
 It relies on a Redis lock so it should be able to handle a cluster of servers all going for the same resource.
 It's based on the `PX` and `NX` options of the Redis `SET` command, which should make it thread-safe.
 Note that these options were introduced with Redis version 2.6.12.